telerik/xaml-docs/netcore/migrate-to-netcore.md

 	#### Figure 3: Checking if a Telerik assembly is built against .NET Core 3.1
 	![{{ site.framework_name }} Checking if a Telerik assembly is built against .NET Core 3.1](images/netcore-support-migration-3.png)

-4. If you are not using nuget packages to install the Telerik dlls, you will need to install the [Microsoft.Windows.Compatibility](https://www.nuget.org/packages/Microsoft.Windows.Compatibility) package manually.

 ## Tips